dmxich/streamer/README.md

 # streamer
-Repository of Streamer project form React course on Udemy
+Repository of Streamer project from React-Redux course on Udemy